Types of outlet installation

 Frequently Asked Questions

-A GFCI (ground fault circuit interrupter) outlet is designed to quickly shut off power if it detects a ground fault, helping to prevent electric shock.
-GFCI outlets are often required in bathrooms, kitchens, basements, and other areas with potential moisture.
+A GFCI (ground fault circuit interrupter) outlet is a type of electrical outlet that is designed to quickly shut off power if it detects a ground fault, helping to prevent electric shocks and reduce the risk of electrical fires.

 Connect with certified professionals in your area